psf/black/README.md

 *Black* is the uncompromising Python code formatter.
-By using it, you agree to cease control over minutiae of hand-formatting.
+By using it, you agree to cede control over minutiae of hand-formatting.
 In return, *Black* gives you speed, determinism, and freedom from `pycodestyle` nagging about formatting.
 You will save time and mental energy for more important matters.